I have an interest in handmade bath and body products, so I am continually experimenting with new soap-making recipes

 - Slowly melt the soap base in a microwave-safe glass container in 15-second bursts (be careful not to overheat).

 - Once melted, add your adzuki bean powder slowly, mixing it into your base a little at a time.
 If you add too much too fast, you'll get clumps.

 - Once the mixture has thickened enough that your adzuki beans are suspended (not sinking or floating), add your fragrance oil (you could use any fragrance you have on hand).
 Mix thoroughly.

 - Pour your soap into four 4-oz mold cavities.
-Allow to cool overnight.
+Allow cooling overnight.

 - After unmolding, wrap your bars in cling wrap to prevent sweating.
 You can hit the plastic with a heat gun for a few seconds to make it look a little cleaner; just make sure you don't melt your soap!
 I printed a label for mine and stuck it on the back side to cover where the plastic wrap gathers.

-I hope you like this recipe as much as I do, and if you have any other ways you like to use adzuki beans, I’d love for you to share in the comments.
+I hope you like this recipe as much as I do, and if you have any other ways you like to use adzuki beans, I’d love for you to share them in the comments.

 © 2018 Katie Adams